GregUtas/robust-services-core/docs/RSC-Diplomacy.md

 `namespace Diplomacy`.
 * In the list of `Singleton` invocations, comment out all of them and uncomment the one for `DipModule`.

+If you've already developed a bot, rebasing it onto RSC will require a bit of work because some of the interfaces have changed.
+However, it shouldn't prove too difficult.
+Note that only the software exercised by the observer bot has been tested; `adjudicator.cpp` probably contains a few surprises at this stage.